Directives of Trading with Securities at the Amman Stock Exchange

 Adjusting Reference Numbers

-A. The CEO may amend the reference numbers in the trading contracts based on a request justified by the Broker and accepted by the Exchange.
+A. The CEO may amend the reference numbers in the trading contracts in urgent situations whenever it is deemed necessary.

 B. The Exchange may take all the procedures and request all documents it deems necessary to do the amendments.